BenSheridanEdwards/Makers_Paladins_Path/README.md

 ### Overview

-For our final project, we all came together to build a game that would allow us to utilise the programming skills we learnt at Makers whilst also exposing us to one of the gaming industries leading game creation engine, Unreal.
+For our final project, we all came together to build a game that would allow us to utilise the programming skills we learnt at Makers, whilst also exposing us to one of the gaming industries leading game creation tool, Unreal.

 Our original goal with this project was to create a turn-based battle game where a hero faught against enemies of different types using elemental projectile spells.
 But as we approached the end of the first week, we decided to pivot our game to the more comtempoary open-world style of game, where players could freely move around, encountered enemies throughout the world, and then could battle using a dynamic targeting system and a range of different attacks.